-The winery is located between the communities Saint-Emilion
+The winery is located between the municipalities Saint-Emilion

-in the eponymous area and Pomerol (Bordeaux).
-Once it was part of the Château Figeac
+in the area of the same name and Pomerol (Bordeaux).
+It was once part of the Château Figeac

-(see the history there).
-Its origin goes back to the year 1881.
-After several changes of ownership, the estate was bought in 2005 by Alain Château (sic).
-The farm is classified as "Grand Cru Classé", which was last confirmed in 2012.
+(see history there).
+Its origins go back to 1881.
+After several changes of ownership, the property was bought by Alain Château (sic) in 2005.
+The establishment is classified as a "Grand Cru Classé", which was last confirmed in 2012.
 The vineyards cover 25 hectares and are planted with the varieties Merlot (86%), Cabernet Franc (10%) and Petit Verdot (4%).
-The extremely long-lived red wine is aged 12 to 14 months in about one-third new barrels.
+The extremely long-lived red wine is aged for 12 to 14 months in around a third of new barriques.
 The second wine is called "Les Roches de Yon-Figeac".